lynnliu030/berkeley-os-prelim/theory/README.md

 ## Overview
 In the realm of distributed systems, timing, fault tolerance, and data consistency are crucial factors.

 The need to order events in a distributed system is imperative for consistency and coordination among different nodes.
-Lamport clock provides a way to order events across different parts of a distributed system without the need for synchronized global time.
+Lamport clock provides a way to define event orderings in a distributed system, which is foundational for achieving data consistency and system coordination.

-Building upon the ability to order events, the focus shifts to ensuring data consistency between data replicas stored in different machines.
-VR and pBFT are two replication protocol that enable systems to execute despite faults.
+Building upon Lamport clock, the focus shifts to ensuring data consistency between data replicas.
+VR and pBFT are two replication protocol that enable systems to continue execute despite faults.
 VR deals with the crash-stop or crash-recovery model, while pBFT deals with Byzantine faults.

+While Lamport clocks operate primarily under synchronous assumptions, both VR and pBFT extend these ideas to systems that can function under various timing models, including partial asynchrony.

 ## Self-guided Questions
 ### Lamport Clocks